Braga The North, Portugal Travel Guide

 Portugal observes many national and municipal holidays.
 Services and businesses may have reduced hours or be closed.
 Plan accordingly.

-Check specific opening times for attractions and businesses to make the most of your visit, especially around holidays.
+Check specific opening when attractions are open and businesses to maximize your visit, especially around holidays.

 Engage with Braga's culture with respect and an open mind.